Shadowspaz/Horrified_Mummy_NN/README.md

 ![Puzzle Example](https://user-images.githubusercontent.com/6518580/162818854-8a637bfc-b08d-4901-84b3-36c2d5423890.png)

-The goal is to slide the green-numbered pieces across the lines, shuffling them to get the tiles next to the appropriately-numbered spaces.
+The goal is to slide the green numbered pieces across the lines, shuffling them to get the tiles next to the appropriately-numbered spaces.

 ---